The Powerful Scoop of Coffee Beans

 As mentioned above, drinking coffee can help reduce the risk of diabetes.
 Some components of coffee help use insulin and protect the insulin-generating cells, ultimately allowing for healthy blood sugar regulation.
 Moreover, coffee can help heal and prevent tissue damage.
 It is also a powerful drink that can combat inflammation in the body.

-Interestingly, coffee's caffeic acid effectively reduces the abnormal buildup of protein deposits, also called amyloid fibrils, in people with type 2 diabetes.
+Interestingly, coffee's caffeic acid effectively reduces the abnormal buildup of protein deposits, also known as amyloid fibrils, in individuals with type 2 diabetes.

 -